joaopedrovtp/chatbot_recommender_transformers/README.md

 ## Key Features

 * **Conversational Recommendations:**  Users can express their preferences in natural language, leading to more personalized and accurate recommendations.
-* **Fine-Tuned Transformer Model:** The "facebook/blenderbot-400M-distill" model is used for natural language understanding and generation, enabling engaging and informative conversations.
+* **Chat-bot Model:** The "facebook/blenderbot-400M-distill" model is used for natural language understanding and generation, enabling engaging and informative conversations.
 * **Semantic Recommendation Engine:** Sentence-BERT provides semantically rich embeddings for user input and items, ensuring relevant recommendations.
-* **Movie and Book Recommendations (or Movie-Only):** The system can be configured to recommend either movies and books or just movies, depending on the dataset used.
+* **Movie and series Recommendations:** The system can be configured to recommend either movies and books or just movies, depending on the dataset used.
-* **Detailed Information:** The chatbot can provide comprehensive descriptions of recommended movies or books upon request.
 * **Streamlit Deployment:** The Streamlit interface makes the application easy to use and accessible through a web browser.

 ## Technical Details